7 Disastrous Reasons to NOT Visit North Sentinel Island Ever

 The Primrose Predicament (1981)

-In India’s monsoon season, a cargo ship, the Primrose was stranded along the coral reefs surrounding the Island with 28 sailors on board.
-The storm was severe, so the crewmen decided to sleep through for they could not do anything other than that.
 The following morning, after they woke up, the captain broadcasted an exigent message to Hong Kong for help as the Sentinelese were aiming their spears and arrows toward the vessel.
 The next day, the situation became awfully worse and dangerous as the Sentinelese started assembling boats to attack the Primrose.

 The severity of the storm did now allow any defense weapons to be airdropped to the Primrose, but it did some good as it stopped the Sentinelese from reaching Primrose as well.
 After a week of turmoil on board, when the storms calmed, a helicopter rescued the crewmen of Primrose, as Sentinelese shot arrows at the copter.